-Attending the School Codes Details Statistical Meaning / Present in school during registration Attending 1 Pupils must not be recorded as present if they are not in school during registration.
+Attending the School Codes Details Statistical Meaning / Present in school during registration Attending \ Pupils must not be recorded as present if they are not in school during registration.
 If a pupil were to leave the school premises after registration, they will still be counted as attending for statistical purposes.
 L Late arrival before the register has closed.
-The pupil was absent when the register started being taken but arrives before the register is closed.
+Attending The pupil was absent when the register started being taken but arrives before the register is closed.
 Schools should actively discourage late arrival and be alert to patterns of late arrival.
-Attending Attending a place other than the sc hool Codes Details Statistical Meaning В Attending a place for an approved educational activity, arranged by the school, which is not a sporting activity or work experience.
+Attending a place other than the sc hool Codes Details Statistical Meaning В Attending a place for an approved educational Attending an approved educational activity, arranged by the school, which is not a activity sporting activity or work experience.
 (Not dual registration.)
-Attending an approved educational activity D Not currently expected to attend, as dual registered at another school (i.e. pupil attending another school or alternative provision academy) Not counted in possible attendance К Attending offsite educational provision arranged by the local authority.
-(The school must also record the nature of the provision.)
-Attending an approved educational activity Р Participating in an approved sporting activity.
-Attending an approved educational activity V Attending an educational visit or trip arranged by on or behalf of the school.
-Attending an approved educational activity W Attending approved work experience.
+D Not currently expected to attend, as dual Not counted in possible attendance registered at another school (i.e. pupil attending another school or alternative provision academy) К Attending offsite educational provision arranged Attending an approved educational by the local authority.
+(The school must also activity record the nature of the provision.) Р Participating in an approved sporting activity.
+Attending an approved educational activity ٧ Attending an educational visit or trip arranged Attending an approved educational by on or behalf of the school. activity W Attending approved work experience.
 Attending an approved educational activity

 Authorised Absence Codes Details Statistical Meaning C1 Absent to participate in a regulated performance or undertaking regulated employment abroad.
 Authorised absence C2 Pupil of compulsory school age is absent due to a parttime timetable agreed by the parent and the school.
 Authorised absence С Absence agreed by the school due to an exceptional circumstance.
-Authorised absence E Suspended or permanently excluded and no alternative provision made.
+Authorised absence Е Suspended or permanently excluded and no alternative provision made.
 Authorised absence I Illness (physical and/or mental health related).
 Authorised absence J1 Absence agreed by the school to attend an interview for employment or for admission to another educational institution.
-Authorised absence М Absence agreed by the school for medical/ dental appointment.
+Authorised absence М Absence agreed by the school for medical/dental appointment.
 Authorised absence R Day set aside for religious observance.
 Authorised absence S Study leave for a public examination.
 Authorised absence Т A mobile child (child of no fixed abode) who is travelling with their parent for their trade or business.
-Authorised absence Х Non-compulsory school age pupil not timetabled to attend.
+Authorised absence X Non-compulsory school age pupil not timetabled to attend.
 Not counted in possible attendances